From policy to enactment

-7.22 The development of legislation is a complex and time-consuming process requiring careful planning and coordination.
-The basic process for developing government legislation can be summarised as follows:
+7.23 The development of bills is a complex and time-consuming process requiring careful planning and coordination.
+The basic process for developing government bills can be summarised as follows:

-- decision to pursue a policy proposal requiring legislation;
+- decision to pursue a policy proposal requiring a bill;

-- policy development, including impact analysis for regulatory proposals (see paragraphs 7.35, 5.75, and the CabGuide);
+- policy development, including impact analysis for regulatory proposals (see paragraph 7.38 and the CabGuide);

 - allocation of legislative priority (see paragraphs 7.10 – 7.13);